 I’m naturally quite a caring person and I find it easy to empathise.
 I’ve found this really useful when listening to families, making sure they feel heard and letting them decide their own narrative, too.
 I’m also quite an introvert, and thought the “social” part of social work would be tiring.
 However, I’ve found that I have my own style when interacting with families and like to take in what they say before saying my bit.
 I’ve found they appreciate being given the chance to say everything they want to say, especially when they’re going through a process that’s intrusive and difficult.

-A really rewarding moment that has really stood out to me happened about a month before qualifying.
+A really rewarding moment that stood out to me happened about a month before qualifying.
 The day was rife with challenges – a young person was engaging in activities that were harmful, there were disgruntled parents and a number of professionals to give important information to.
 It was a day of meetings and reports and paperwork and phonecalls.
 It was the day I noticed that my practice has improved and that as long as I keep trying, and encouraging the children and families I work with, to keep trying, then change can happen.
 Even if it’s a small change.
 The moment wasn’t rewarding because I felt I had made a huge difference to someone’s life, or because a significant event happened that made the job feel all worthwhile.
-It was rewarding because I could see how having positive relationships with the families I work with, makes all the difference in their lives.
+It was rewarding because I could see how having positive relationships with the families I work with makes all the difference in their lives.
 I realised it’s not only what you do, it’s how you do it.

 Self-awareness is so important, to learn if this is the right path for you.
 If you’re successful, you’re in for a really exciting, difficult yet rewarding and fulfilling journey.